ardacanbakis/ICP_Motoko_Workshop/README.md

 # ICP_Motoko_Workshop

-This repository contains the projects completed during the ICP Motoko Workshop.
+This repository contains the projects completed during the Internet Computer Motoko Project Building Workshop.
 Each project showcases different aspects of developing on the Internet Computer using the Motoko programming language.

 ## Projects